brentgroves/repsys/a_status/current_tasks.md

 # Current Tasks

-- Had issue accessing our Albion Mach2 server from our Avilla K8s Cluster so as a temp fix I setup port forwarding with DNAT/SNATing from an Albion Ubuntu on the desktop VLAN.
+- Had issue accessing our Albion Mach2 server from our Avilla K8s Cluster so as a temp fix I setup port forwarding with DNAT/SNATting from an Albion Ubuntu on the desktop VLAN.
+Will work with Jared to get Albion's 1220 VLan accessable from Avilla K8s which will have our certificate management services.
 - Python uv from systemd unit file example
 - Run scripts from Linamar Azure SQL tennant.
 - Access all of the Mach2 servers and clients as well as the K8s clients which use the Structures PKI certificate management system.